ni/nimi-python/docs/nidigital/rep_caps.rst

     #. rio_triggers_

     Use the indexing operator :python:`[]` to indicate which repeated capability instance you are trying to access.
-    The parameter can be an integer, a string, a list, a tuple, or slice (range).
+    The parameter can be a single element or an iterable that implements sequence semantics, like list, tuple, range and slice.

-    The recommended way of accessing repeated capabilities is with an integer :python:`[0]` or range :python:`[0:2]`.
+    The recommended way of accessing a single repeated capability is with an integer :python:`[0]` for capabilities that support it and a string :python:`['Dev1']` for those that don't support integers.

+    The recommended way of accessing multiple repeated capabilites at once is with a tuple (:python:`[0, 1]` or :python:`['Dev1', 'Dev2']`) or slice :python:`[0:2]`.

 channels
 --------